Skip to main content

 Ding M, Lin FC, Meyer ML.
 Summary Estimates Derived from a Multi-state Non-Markov Framework to Characterize the Course of Heart Disease.
 MedRxiv 2024.
 In submission.

 Ding M, Zou F. A Linear Mixed Model with Measurement Error Correction (LMM-MEC): A Method for Summary-data-based Multivariable Mendelian Randomization.
-Biometrical Journal.
-In revision.
+In submission.

 Ding M, Chavarro JE, Fitzmaurice GM.
 Development of a mixture model allowing for smoothing functions of longitudinal trajectories.
 Stat Methods Med Res.
 2021 Feb;30(2):549-562.
 PubMed PMID: 33106119; PubMed Central PMCID: PMC8009804.